 Goldfish Like to Eat

 Many goldfish eat like ravenous Golden Retrievers, sucking in floating food at the surface.
 In doing so, they inadvertently suck in extra air, resulting in added volume to their swim bladder.
+This can be more common in tanks and ponds with lots of goldfish and a very small space to eat, leading to addition competition and a race to see who can get their fill the fastest.
 Additional air in the swim bladder results in a positively buoyant fish, aka a floaty fish.

 Why Doesn’t This Happen to Every Goldfish?